(A) What shall be available on all trips, including routine walking trips?

-(2) On routine trips, be the provider, an employee or child care staff member with the exception of contracted transportation services.
+(2) On routine trips, be an employee or child care staff member with the exception of contracted transportation services.

 (3) Hold a currently valid driver's license required for the type of vehicle driven in accordance with Ohio law.

-(a) A copy of each driver's current driver's license shall be kept on file at the home.
+(a) A copy of each driver's current driver's license shall be kept on file at the center.

-(b) The family child care provider is responsible for assuring that the copy of the driver's license on file is kept current.
+(b) The center is responsible for assuring that the copy of the driver's license on file is kept current.

 (4) Never leave children alone in a vehicle.